 * Free admission

 The park was built to honour fallen soldiers from 16 countries who fought in the Korean war from 1950 – 1953.
 The place was immaculately clean and beautiful.
 I would’ve loved to walk along with the tombs learning their name, but it’s forbidden to step on the grass.
-The only place we could walk is the cemented paths.
+The only place we could walk was the cemented paths.

-This massive place (35 acres), contains 2,300 graves for the fallen soldiers from these countries:
+This massive place (35 acres) contains 2,300 graves of the fallen soldiers from these countries:

 Australia 281 Korea 36